chalmerlowe/intro_to_sprinting/class_materials/git_config.md

 ## Deep dive

 `git` is a command-line tool, and as such you will be doing a lot of typing when you work with it.
 There are many configurations that can be set for `git` but they are outside the scope of this workshop.

-Because `git` is a command-line tool, if you need a primer for the command line, check out the .
-If you just need a quick reference, check out the .
+Because `git` is a command-line tool, if you need a primer for the command line, check out the [Learn the command-line](https://www.codecademy.com/learn/learn-the-command-line) course on Codecademy.
+If you just need a quick reference, check out the cheatsheets in **Resources** section below.

 ## Resources